fridgemagnet3/uip/README.md

 # A Dragon IP stack using uIP

-This is a project to create an IPv4 stack for the old [Dragon 8-bit computer](https://en.wikipedia.org/wiki/Dragon_32/64), if my enthusasm continues, I plan to fiddle about with it to varying degrees over the next few months.
+This is a project to create an IPv4 stack for the old [Dragon 8-bit computer](https://en.wikipedia.org/wiki/Dragon_32/64)

 I should start by saying that if you're looking to shuffle data from the Internet (eg. download a file or web page) there are far easier ways of accomplishing this.
 For example you could use the [Drivewire protocol](https://archive.worldofdragon.org/index.php?title=DriveWire), where you offload the actual IP protocol to a more modern/capable machine.
 There's no real obvious point to doing this other than it seemed an interesting (mad?) thing to do.

 Originally I envisaged writing a very basic IP stack in assembler, really to just support the basic ARP and UDP protocols but then uncovered an archive of the UIP I'd downloaded about 10 years ago which seemed a better starting point (not least because it supports TCP as well).

-At present the plan is for this to only run on a Dragon 64, not specifically because it has more memory than the 32 (although one of the demos does make use of the 64's additional memory for displaying a bitmap), rather that it has a RS232 port (which the 32 lacks).
+At present this only runs on a Dragon 64, not specifically because it has more memory than the 32 (although one of the demos does make use of the 64's additional memory for displaying a bitmap), rather that it has a RS232 port (which the 32 lacks).
 It's unlikely to be able to run on a D32, using a bitbanger type port (in a similar vein to Drivewire) due to the asynchronous nature of network traffic.

 ## Current status